mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Laser weapons can bring a high level of destruction to the battlefield but at lower Tech Levels, are constrained by the necessity for a bulky power pack.
-The earliest laser weapons may require a small but heavy back- pack to provide enough power and even more advanced models need a weighty belt-mounted pack that remains uncomfortable and restricting.
+The earliest laser weapons may require a small but heavy back-pack to provide enough power and even more advanced models need a weighty belt-mounted pack that remains uncomfortable and restricting.

 Cartridge laser weapons dispense with the need for a power pack by